alvarolop/datagrid-client/README.md

 ## Running the Quickstarts
-Refer to the `README` file in each quickstart directory for instructions on building and running the quickstart.
+Refer to the `README` file in each quickstart directory for instructions on building and running them.